 If the hip is unstable, the femoral head will slip over the posterior rim of the acetabulum, producing a palpable sensation of subluxation or dislocation.

 If the hip is dislocatable the test is considered positive.
-The Ortolani maneuver is then used to confirm the positive finding (i.e. that the hip actually dislocated).
+The Ortolani manoeuvre is then used to confirm the positive finding (i.e. that the hip actually dislocated).

-Ortolani’s test is used to confirm posterior dislocation of the hip joint.13
+Ortolani’s test is used to confirm posterior dislocation of the hip joint.
+7

-1. Flex the hips and knees of a supine infant to 90 degrees
+1. Flex the hips and knees of a supine infant to 90°.

-2. Then with your index fingers placing anterior pressure on the greater trochanters, gently and smoothly abduct the infant’s legs using your thumbs
+2. With your index fingers placing anterior pressure on the greater trochanters, gently and smoothly abduct the infant’s legs using your thumbs.

 A positive sign is a distinctive ‘clunk’ which can be heard and felt as the femoral head relocates anteriorly into the acetabulum.